paddy-exe/GDExtensionSummator/README.md

 cd godot-cpp
 ```

-4. Compile godot-cpp and generate bindings
+4. Compile godot-cpp and generate bindings (only need to do this once when starting development or when there is an update of the submodule)
 ```bash
 scons target=debug generate_bindings=yes
 ```